USF-IEEE/Vex-Brain-Device-Manager/README.md

 # TerriBull Device Manager

 ## Overview
-The TerriBull Device Manager is a comprehensive system designed for managing various types of robotic devices.
+The TerriBull Device Manager is a comprehensive system designed for managing various types of VEX devices.
 It provides a framework for initializing and controlling devices such as motors, IMUs, and other peripherals using a unified interface.
 This system is built on top of the PROS library for VEX Robotics, leveraging its functionalities for device communication and control.
+More specific documentation related to using the library will be coming soon.

 ## Features
 - **Device Support**: Supports a wide range of devices including motors, IMUs, distance sensors, vision sensors, and more.